QuynhND/cmacc-test/README.md

 # Best practices

+## naming conventions

+I like to use small caps for files and variables.
+If the variable is composed of several words, then I use a capital letter for the following word.
+For example $ small_Cap

+Careful: there are some reserved words that cannot be used for file names, otherwise you will get errors.
+A list of these reserved words is here: https://mathiasbynens.be/notes/reserved-keywords

 ## Addresses
 Addresses are in Geo.
 A reference to an address is a reference to a geo.cmacc file located in a given Country > State > County > City > Street > Number directory.
 The way to display an address is by using the _adr_12.cmacc file.